Nevada looks to extend streak vs UNLV | WTOP

-BOTTOM LINE: Nevada looks for its seventh straight win in the head-to-head series over UNLV.
-In its last six wins against the Runnin’ Rebels, Nevada has won by an average of 14 points.
+BOTTOM LINE: Nevada looks for its eighth straight win in the head-to-head series over UNLV.
+In its last seven wins against the Runnin’ Rebels, Nevada has won by an average of 16 points.
 UNLV’s last win in the series came on Feb.
 7, 2018, an 86-78 victory.

-SQUAD LEADERSHIP: Nevada’s Grant Sherfield has averaged 18.5 points and 5.5 assists while Desmond Cambridge Jr. has put up 15.2 points and 4.6 rebounds.
-For the Runnin’ Rebels, Bryce Hamilton has averaged 18.3 points and 5.5 rebounds while David Jenkins Jr. has put up 15.8 points.
+STEPPING UP: Nevada’s Grant Sherfield has averaged 18.3 points and 5.8 assists while Desmond Cambridge Jr. has put up 15.3 points and 4.6 rebounds.
+For the Runnin’ Rebels, David Jenkins Jr. has averaged 15.6 points while Cheikh Mbacke Diong has put up 8.9 points and 8.6 rebounds.

-CLAMPING DOWN: The Runnin’ Rebels have allowed just 66 points per game to conference opponents thus far, an improvement from the 78 per game they gave up in non-conference play.
+CLAMPING DOWN: The Runnin’ Rebels have allowed just 69.3 points per game to conference opponents so far, an improvement from the 78 per game they allowed in non-conference play.

-FACILITATING THE OFFENSE: Sherfield has either made or assisted on 47 percent of all Nevada field goals over the last five games.
-Sherfield has 30 field goals and 29 assists in those games.
+FACILITATING THE OFFENSE: Sherfield has directly created 47 percent of all Nevada field goals over the last five games.
+Sherfield has 31 field goals and 31 assists in those games.

-UNBEATEN WHEN: Nevada is a perfect 6-0 when it holds an opponent to 64 points or fewer.
-The Wolf Pack are 4-7 when opponents score more than 64 points.
+STREAK STATS: UNLV has dropped its last three road games, scoring 70.3 points and allowing 82 points during those contests.
+Nevada has won its last three home games, scoring an average of 80.3 points while giving up 60.7.

-DID YOU KNOW: Nevada gets to the line more often than any other MWC team.
-The Wolf Pack have averaged 21.8 free throws per game this season and 29 per game over their last three games.
+DID YOU KNOW: Nevada attempts more free throws per game than any other MWC team.
+The Wolf Pack have averaged 21.6 free throws per game this season and 27 per game over their last three games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25